Exploring ‘Shaktism’: Multimedia maven Durga Kainthola shares insights with LU’s Fine Arts students

 During her address at the arts college, Kainthola engaged with the students, conveying that a career in the arts demands patience and unwavering commitment, akin to any other vocation.

-LUCKNOW: Amidst her five-day gallery exhibition centered around ‘Shaktism,’ multimedia artist Durga Kainthola took time to deliver an enlightening lecture to the students of Lucknow University’s Fine Arts faculty on Tuesday afternoon.
+Amidst her five-day gallery exhibition centered around ‘Shaktism,’ multimedia artist Durga Kainthola took time to deliver an enlightening lecture to the students of College of Arts and Crafts, Lucknow University (LU) on Tuesday afternoon.

 Presently based in Delhi, Kainthola has been a dedicated practitioner of the arts for over two decades.
 A versatile creative force encompassing realms such as painting, digital art, and sculpture, she adeptly crafts visual art in a myriad of styles.